NilPointer-Software/bdfd-wiki/src/guides/modals.md

 ![](https://imgur.com/XUbUhdG.png)

-> :warning: **Warning:** Modals are only supported for interaction responses  slash commands, buttons, select menus, etc), you can't open a modal from just a message command.
+> :warning: **Warning:** Modals are only supported for interaction responses  (like slash commands, buttons, select menus, etc), you can't open a modal from just a message command.

 ## Creating a Modal